StarlightNL/Arduinolyzer.js/README.md

    reduce dependencies.
 -- Reloads of the client '/' and '/index.html' should reset the serial port.
 This would allow interrupting the hardware via client.
+-- Add the values of the waves in bytes for miss-transmitted data.

 index.html
 -- Add time-axes and markers